-The remuneration of the members of the Board of Directors of VidaCaixa only consists on fixed components, without any variable components.
-Notwithstanding the foregoing, any possible future proposal on the remuneration based on shares should be approved, by following the provisions of the Spanish Corporation Law and the Articles of Association, at VidaCaixa's General Meeting.
+The remuneration of the members of the Board of Directors of VidaCaixa in their capacity as such, only consists in fixed components, with the exclusion of any variable components (for their part the Senior Management, do have a variable part of remuneration).
+Notwithstanding the foregoing, any possible future proposal on the remuneration based on shares should be approved, following the provisions of the Spanish Corporation Law and the Articles of Association, by VidaCaixa's General Meeting.